SimplySayHi/formJS/README.md

 ------------------

 NOTE:
-Waiting for a fix for "minimist" dev dependency before publish v4 on NPM.
+Waiting for a fix from a dev dependency before publish v4 on NPM.

 ------------------